 To sum up.
 I really enjoyed the book.
 It was interesting, political, strong and very well paced.
 The writing never got in the way of the story.

-The protagonist: Ruby Martin, female, straight, teenager, singer, robot repair, able-bodied.
+The protagonists: Ruby Martin, female, straight, teenager, singer, robot repair, able-bodied.